How to uninstall Anaconda on Mac completely without leftovers

 How to uninstall Miniconda on a Mac

 Maybe you didn't want to install Anaconda, as it's quite comprehensive, so you chose to install the simpler version, Miniconda.
-It doesn't come with many preinstalled packages but still creates directories and configuration files specific to its environment.
+It doesn't come with many preinstalled packages, but it still creates directories and configuration files specific to its environment.

 To remove Miniconda completely, the process you need to follow is similar to removing Anaconda.